Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Approach

 \subsection{Open Set Recognition (OSR)}

-A typical open set recognition task solves two problems: classifying the known classes and identifying the unknown class.
+A typical OSR task solves two problems: classifying the known classes and identifying the unknown class.
 From the representation level, the instances from the same class are close to each other, while those from different classes are further apart.
-Thus the instances from the unknown class should be far away from any known classes.
 Under this property, we propose the outlier score:

-where $z$ is the learned representation of test sample $x$, $\mu_i$ is the prototype of the known class $i$.
+Where $z$ is the learned representation of test sample $x$, $\mu_i$ is the representation centroid of the known class $i$.
 There are multiple ways to set the outlier threshold.
 Here, we sort the outlier score of the training date in ascending order and pick the 99 percentile outlier score value as the outlier threshold.
 Then, for the $C$ known classes, we predict the class probability $P(y=i | x)$ for each class.
 When a network is trained on classification loss, the $P(y=i| x)$ is the output of the classification layer.
 Whereas in the case of a network without classification layer such as Figure \ref{fig: fine-tune-rep}, we calculate $P(y=i | x)$ as:

-In summary, a test instance is recognized as ``unknown'' if its outlier score is greater than the threshold, otherwise it is classified as the known class with the highest class probability:
+In summary, a test instance is recognized as ``unknown'' if its outlier score is greater than the threshold $t$, otherwise it is classified as the known class with the highest class probability: